Mathematics at the university of Göttingen

 Nowadays as well, the mathematical research in Göttingen has a big value.
 There are two foundation-oriented research priorities (SP 1,2), two application-oriented research priorities (SP 3,4) and a research group in didactics:

-SP 1: Analysis and geometry
+SP 1: Modern geometry

 Area of research Team